apache/camel/MIGRATION.md

 ### Mock component

 The `mock` component has been moved out of `camel-core` and as part of this work, we had to remove a number of methods on its _assertion clause builder_ that were seldom in use.
-Also we had to remove a few methods on `NotifyBuilder` that were using the `mock` component.

 ### ActiveMQ